gvolpe/shopping-cart-haskell/README.md

 - Hedis is used as the default Redis client.
 - PostgreSQL Simple + Raw Strings QQ are used to handle PostgreSQL stuff.

-A polymorphic record of functions looks as follow:
+A polymorphic record of functions looks as follows:

 ```haskell
 data Brands m = Brands